and the calm is deep where the quiet waters flow

 “He will not be harmed,” Lan Wangji replied.

-Any who looked upon the scene could have told how gravely he had been insulted, if only because both junior cultivators seemed shell-shocked by Jiang Cheng’s words.
-Yet there was no fury to his manners as he drew his sword as well, no indignation or self-centeredness.
+Any who looked upon the scene could have told how gravely he had been insulted, if only because both of his disciples seemed shell-shocked by Jiang Cheng’s words.
+Yet there was no fury to his manners as he drew his sword as well, no indignation or offense centered to himself.
 He only seemed quietly determined.

 “I will not allow you to do as you please with him.”